Gray Matter LogoGray Matter Workshop

 Commands are the actions that your robot performs.
 They use subsystems to accomplish tasks and can be triggered by user input, sensors, or automated sequences.

-Key Concept: Commands tell subsystems what action to run.
+Commands tell subsystems what action to run.

 Command Structure & Examples